brown-cs132-s13/labs/sessions/lab.md

 information from one request to another, especially authentication information.

-HTTP is a stateless protocol: a server has no idea of knowing from HTTP alone that the request it just got came from the same user as another 5 minutes ago.
+HTTP is a stateless protocol: a server has no idea of knowing from HTTP alone that the request it just received came from the same user as another request 5 minutes ago.
 For example, without sessions, a user would have to log in to Amazon or Facebook for every page loaded!

-There are multiple ways of implementing sessions, but the fundamentals are the same: the server generates a random string, called the session ID, which the client then presents on subsequent requests -- like a temporary password.
+There are multiple ways of implementing sessions, but the fundamentals are the same: the server generates a random string, called the session ID, which the client (the browser) then presents on subsequent requests -- like a temporary password.

 The method we will be using in this lab uses cookies.